MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 }
 ```

-### Bundle and creating a extension for loading and decoding a JSON file:
+### Bundle and creating an extension for loading and decoding a JSON file:
 Apple uses bundles to represent apps, frameworks, plug-ins, and many other specific types of content.
 By using a bundle object, you can access a bundle's resources without knowing the structure of the bundle in different platform.
 The bundle object provides a single interface for locating items, taking into account the bundle structure, user preferences, available localizations, and other relevant factors.

 Any executable can use a bundle object to locate resources, either inside an app’s bundle or in a known bundle located elsewhere.
 But not in a container directory or in other parts of the file system.